January 5 - 9

 • Students will begin the class with 10 minutes of independent reading.

-• Students will then collaboratively complete Grammar Lesson 8, Identifying and Fixing Complete Sentences II.
+• Students will then collaboratively complete Grammar Lesson SU2 L1, Modifying the Subject.
 Student teams will work their way through the activities and examples using a structure called Numbered Heads Together, where they discuss each question as a team and come to consensus on a answer ensuring that all team mates can defend their choice.

 • Activity will then be reviewed selecting teams and members randomly.
 Students that correctly answer questions earn points for their team.